mir-aidj/awesome-aidj/README.md

 # awesome-aidj
-list of related work on AI DJ research
+selective list of research publication on AI DJ

 "From raw audio to a seamless mix- creating an automated DJ system for Drum and Bass," JASMP 2018
 * paper: https://asmp-eurasipjournals.springeropen.com/track/pdf/10.1186/s13636-018-0134-8